Your First Jest Run

 Set the Record Key, and Project ID obtained from Currents dashboard in the previous step.

-If everything was set up correctly, the execution results will show on the Currents dashboard.
+The execution results will show on the Currents dashboard.
 The latest report should be uploaded to Currents, and a link to the run will be displayed.

 Last updated